-b. the permittee or other person responsible has abated the violation on which the finding was based, or paid the penalty or fee, to the satisfaction of the responsible agency;
+b. the applicant or the applicant's operator has abated the violation on which the finding was based, or paid the penalty or fee, to the satisfaction of the responsible agency;

-c. the violation, penalty or fee is the subject of a good faith appeal, or of an abatement plan or payment schedule with which the permittee or other person responsible is complying to the satisfaction of the responsible agency; or d. since the finding was made, the permittee has severed any ownership or control link with the person responsible for, and does not continue to be responsible for, the violation, penalty or fee.
+c. the violation, penalty or fee is the subject of a good faith appeal, or of an abatement plan or payment schedule with which the applicant or applicant's operator is complying to the satisfaction of the responsible agency; or d. since the finding was made, the applicant or applicant's operator has severed any ownership or control link with the person responsible for, and does not continue to be responsible for, the violation, penalty or fee.

 2. Cessation of Operations.
-After permit suspension or rescission, the permittee shall cease all surface coal mining and reclamation operations under the permit, except for violation abatement and for reclamation and other environmental protection measures as required by the office.
+After permit suspension or rescission, the office shall issue written notice that the applicant shall cease all surface coal mining and reclamation operations under the permit, except for violation abatement and for reclamation and other environmental protection measures as required by the office.